 The budget methodology used in preparing the budget consists of the submission and review of baseline and building-block budgets.
 Baseline budgets include necessary expenses for established County services, programs and supporting organizations at existing levels of service.
-Each County cost center (organization) submits a baseline budget request with a detailed explanation of expenses within each budget line item.
+Each County organization submits a baseline budget request with a detailed explanation of expenses within each budget line item.
 Budgets are established at an organizational unit level (division or project within each department) and expenditure line items are summarized into category levels as follows:

 - Salary and Wages

 - Employee Benefits

 - Travel (also includes expense for gas and oil for all purposes)

 - Maintenance

 - Contractual Services

 - Supplies (office, field, educational, employee uniforms, etc)

-- Operating Costs (utilities, employee training, printing, etc)
+- Operating Costs (utilities, employee training, insurance, etc)

 - Capital Purchases (equipment, vehicles, buildings, etc.)

 - Debt Service and other Commitments

-Baseline budget requests are examined in a zerobased perspective modified by expenditure history for certain expenses.
-Requested resources are justified by specifying and explaining what line items or services are anticipated to be required.
+Baseline budget requests are examined in a zero-based perspective modified by expenditure history for certain expenses.
 Current budgeted employee salaries and benefits budgets are continually maintained.
 Each request must then compete with all other requested baseline amounts for funding.

 Budget requests beyond the baseline, for new or expanded services are submitted as "building blocks"; each comprising a budget for a separate service package.
 Additional staff requests are tied to building blocks, and are reviewed and prioritized according to the program objectives of the BCC and the County Manager.
-Building blocks are recommended for the fiscal year budget, on the basis of available funding after baseline needs are met, and according to their prioritization.
+Building blocks are recommended for the fiscal year budget, on the basis of available funding according to their prioritization.